TOPDyn/TOPDyn/docs/source/conteudo/funcao_obj.rst

 Objective functions
 =====================================

 TOPDyn has the following objective functions:

     - Input power

     - Compliance

     - Elastic Potential Energy

     - Kinetic Energy

-- R Ratio
+    - Strain-to-kinetic energy ratio

+    - Local strain-to-kinetic energy ratio

+    - Local elastic potential energy

+    - Local kinetic energy

+To use an objective function is necessary to pass to the argument **func_name** the name of the function as a string.
+In the code, objective functions are called as:

+    - Input power -> 'input_power'

+    - Compliance -> 'compliance'

+    - Elastic Potential Energy -> 'elastic_potential_energy'

+    - Kinetic Energy -> 'kinetic_energy'

+    - Strain-to-kinetic energy ratio -> 'r_ratio'

+    - Local strain-to-kinetic energy ratio -> 'local_r'

+    - Local elastic potential energy -> 'local_ep'

+    - Local kinetic energy -> 'local_ki'

-To use one objective function is necessary to pass to the argument **func_name** the name of the function as a string, the frequency that pretends to be optimized, argument **freq1** (the default value is 180 Hz), and make sure the weight applied (parameter **n1**) to function is 1.
-If the value of n1 is negative, then the function is maximized.
+Also, can be defined the frequency that pretends to be optimized, argument **freq1**, and the weight applied (parameter **n1**) to the objective function.
+If the weight **n1** applied is negative, then the function is maximized.
 The code below shows how is the definition of these parameters in Python language.

 .. code-block:: python

-    func_name = 'Elastic Potential Energy'
+    func_name = 'input_power'
-    freq1 = 275
+    freq1 = 50
     n1 = 1

 In order to be able to optimize two objective functions, they must be combined to minimize both.
 Thus, the following multi-objective function is proposed:

 .. math::